demon-cheats/dbddemon-free-dead-by-daylight-cheat/README.md

 Step 1: Disable Your AntivirusFirst, you'll need to temporarily disable your antivirus software.

-Step 2: Once downloaded, run the installer and follow the on-screen instructions to install the tool on your computer.
+Step 2: Once downloaded, run the installer and wait for launcher to load.

 Step 3: Launch DBD on steam/xbox app/epic.